 Before you judge somebody too hastily give them a chance and let them show you what they are capable of.
 You may end up with a LeBron James or equivalent in your chosen field.
-I have been given multiple chances.
-At the time some may argue that they were undeserved.
-It doesn’t matter.
 All you should focus on is ensuring that those who take a chance on you are repaid way over and above their initial investment in you.
 Every single time.

 “I chose to believe this euphoria scenario, to believe that my son didn’t suffer at the end.
 That was my son happy.
 I chose, because it’s the only way I can go on.”

 This part brought me to tears.
 Mr. Knight lost his son in a diving accident.
 I can not envisage what that would feel like.
 The key thing to note is Phil’s decision to focus on the most positive account of this traumatic event.
 For us to move forwards from tragic events and experiences we must come to terms with our loss, but in going forth consider this.
 What would you want your loved ones to feel in your absence?
 If I was ever to fall victim to death then I would hope that those who were close to me would continue to live their lives to the fullest and not be weighed down by my unfortunate outcome.
 We have to seek the light, even when darkness surrounds us.
 It’s the only way.

 “It’s never just business.
 It never will be.
 If it ever does become just business, that will mean that business is very bad.”